 Bessemer is a very small city located in the state of Michigan.
 With a population of 1,780 people and just one neighborhood, Bessemer is the 374th largest community in Michigan.
-Bessemer has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Bessemer was built prior to World War II, making it one of the older and more historic cities in the country.

 Bessemer is a decidedly white-collar city, with fully 85.02% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bessemer is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Bessemer who work in sales jobs (15.50%), food service (11.55%), and office and administrative support (10.30%).